 It's very important to remember that we're all different, both in how we respond sexually and what our needs are, and it's impossible to generalize about making toys accessible.
 We've found the two most important things in making toys accessible are common sense and a sense of fun and humour.

 Because people ask, we have made specific product suggestions below, but again we encourage you to think about what might work for you.
 Remember that homemade adaptations (using grab bars, reachers, foam, tape, gloves, etc.) are always less expensive and just as good as what the manufacturers produce.
 If possible we recommend shopping for sex toys in person.
 Being able to actually feel the switch, smell the material, etc. is very helpful.
-Unfortunately most sex stores are not fully accessible (our Toronto location is), and there are lots of towns with no sex toy stores at all.
-If you are looking for a store in your neighborhood feel free to email us and we'll see if we can help you find one.
+Unfortunately most sex stores are not fully accessible and there are lots of towns with no sex toy stores at all.

 Research Before Adapting Sex Toys